Guide

 Natural service can make the exact breeding date less certain.

-Nutrition, health, and farm conditions can influence what you observe near calving.
+Nutrition, health, fetal size, and farm conditions can influence what you observe near calving.

 Practical Tracking